yotamshemtov/GagnonBartsch_ShemTov_2016_Replication/README.md

 # GagnonBartsch_ShemTov_2017_Replication

 ## Description
-This repository provides all the code and data to replicate the tables and figures that are presented in Gagnon-Bartsch and Shem-Tov (2017).
+This repository provides replication code and data to replicate the tables and figures that are presented in Gagnon-Bartsch and Shem-Tov (2017).

 All the code is written in the **R** statistical programming launguage.
 For each code file (.R) the associated log file (.Rout) is also included.